seanjyu/experimentation-on-decision-focused-RL/readme.md

 To run the gridworld experiment run the main.py file in gridworld_experimentation.
 Various settings can be changed on lines 35-51 of that file.

+The folder project_plot contains code used to create the plots for the report.

 link to original paper:
 https://arxiv.org/abs/2106.03279